 If you miss a dose of pegfilgrastim, call your doctor.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 Do not shake this medication vigorously.
+Shaking pegfilgrastim damages the medication, making it less effective.
 This medication should be stored in the refrigerator and protected from light.
 Freezing should be avoided, but if the medication is accidentally frozen, allow it to thaw in the refrigerator before being given.
 If the medication is accidentally frozen 2 times or is left at room temperature for more than 72 hours, it should be discarded.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.